mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 In color printing, your printer likely have cyan, magenta, yellow, black (CMYK) ink cartridges.
 CMYK is a subtractive model wherein the four inks _remove_ certain wavelengths of light, reflecting back only the narrow range each is associated with.
 RGB is an additive color model that adds red, green, and blue lights in different proportions.

 Currently, the RGB color space predominates as the space web developers work in.
 While HEX, RGB and HSL color spaces are notated differently, browseres automatically convert values between these color notations.
-[CSS color modules](en-US/docs/Web/CSS/CSS_Colors) provide for additional color spaces, but because of the current domination of the RGB color space in measuring color output, most calculations in this document are presumed to be in the RGB color space, and very specifically, in the sRGB color space.
+[CSS color modules](/en-US/docs/Web/CSS/CSS_Colors) provide for additional color spaces, but because of the current domination of the RGB color space in measuring color output, most calculations in this document are presumed to be in the RGB color space, and very specifically, in the sRGB color space.

 ## The sRGB color space

 Color has many ways of being defined, as is apparent in the [`<color>` data type](/en-US/docs/Web/CSS/color_value), including RGB, RGB decimal, RGB percent, HSL, HWB, LCH, and CMYK, among others.

 For digital concerns, much of the technology has historically resided in the RGB color space.
-The RGB color model is extended to include “alpha” -- RGBA -- to allow specification of the opacity of a color.
+The RGB color model is extended to include "alpha" — RGBA — to allow specification of the opacity of a color.
 Other methods for measuring color involving measurements using other color spaces exist and are supported in modern displays and browsers, but color measurements in the RGB color space predominates, including in video production.

 Technologies, such as [OpenGL](https://en.wikipedia.org/wiki/OpenGL) and [Direct3D](https://en.wikipedia.org/wiki/Direct3D) incorporate support for the sRGB gamma curve, although some articles for OpenGL reference use of RGBA rather than sRGB.
 WebGL is usually in the RGBA format; see an example of how it is used in "[Clearing with colors](/en-US/docs/Web/API/WebGL_API/By_example/Clearing_with_colors)".